giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-07-10-tsp-with-geneticsharp-and-blazor.md

 {% logo city.png default %}

-According to Wikipedia The travelling salesman problem (TSP) asks the following question: **"Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?"**_
+According to Wikipedia The travelling salesman problem (TSP) asks the following question:_**"Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city and returns to the origin city?"**_

 TSP is a classic sample to test some optimization techniques, as well it's fairly used to demonstrate how to implement a genetic algorithm.
 For these reasons I will use it to show you how to implement a basic genetic algorithm in Blazor using GeneticSharp.

 {% note This post is a like a mirror of the [TSP with GeneticSharp an Unity3D](/tsp-with-GeneticSharp-and-Unity3d).
-It's using the same format to teach TSP and GeneticSharp, but instead of Unity3D, this one is teaching about Blazor %}
+It's using the same format to teach TSP and GeneticSharp, but instead of Unity3D, this one is teaching about Blazor. %}

 ## Prerequisites
 To better understand this tutorial, you need to have some experiences/knowledges in: